 What do you think about Stellar’s comeback and their sexual controversies?
 Share your thoughts in the comment section below and be sure to subscribe to the site and follow us on Facebook, Twitter,Instagram, and Tumblr to keep up with all of our posts.

 Stellar have gone through quite a few transformations since their debut in 2011, more so than most groups.
 In fact, this girl group seems to be trying everything they can in order to make it big.
 Stellar have seen multiple concepts, ranging from sci-fi, cutesy, studious, and sexy.
 The group’s foray into sexy concepts, which is not completely gone with their latest comeback, was their most successful as of yet.
 It has also been by far the most interesting of their concepts, with the trio of songs Marionette, Mask and, their latest, Fool, all of which have given a glimpse into the relationship between sexy K-pop idols and the adoring public.
 Through meta-textual lyrics, abrasive sexual imagery, and eventual confrontation, Stellar have chronicled the difficulties of being a female idol today.
+What they have failed to think about or consider though, is the fact that they are not the most sexualized women in media or entertainment, instead, it might very well be women that can star on HD Porn Video and other adult entertainment sites.

 Released in February 2014, Marionette was not only Stellar’s most successful song to date but also their first to have any sort of cultural relevance.
 Their singles prior to this were little more than generic europop tracks, common among struggling young K-pop girl groups.
 Marionette looked like it would be an uninteresting release, with questionable marketing methods and what could have been just another sexy concept.
 Once it dropped, the difference was immediately noticeable.